rbaron/luz/README.md

 ```

 ## USB-C Power Delivery Support & Maximum Power
-The CUYP3177 supports USB-C PD 3.0, but unfortunately does not support Programmable Power Supply (PPS) contracts.
-The board is a prototype for learning, designed to handle a maximum of only 3 A.
+The CYPD3177 supports USB-C PD 3.0, but unfortunately does not support Programmable Power Supply (PPS) contracts.
+The board is a prototype, mostly for learning, designed to handle a maximum of only 3 A.

-USB-C PD 3.0 requires a few standard fixed power profiles, notably at 5 V, 9 V, 15 V and 20 V. Some USB-C PD sources may also support 12 V. Enabling logging for the `cypd3177` component in ESPHome will show the power profiles supported by the source.
+USB-C PD 3.0 mandates support for a few standard fixed power profiles, namely providing 5 V, 9 V, 15 V and 20 V. Some USB-C PD sources may also support 12 V. Enabling logging for the `cypd3177` component in ESPHome will show the power profiles supported by the source.
 For example:

 ```
 16:08:41.416 -> [I][cypd3177.pdo:059]: Fixed PDO: 5000 mV, 3000 mA